It’s a wonderful time to take a Bastrop Texas glamping adventure.

-The iconic Old Iron Bridge, its charming downtown streets, outdoor adventures, and eclectic food scene makes this town a perfect getaway for families, couples, girlfriends – well, anyone, and Texas hospitality at its finest.
+The iconic Old Iron Bridge, its charming downtown streets, outdoor adventures, and its eclectic food scene make this town a perfect getaway for families, couples, girlfriends – well, anyone, and Texas hospitality at its finest.

-I didn’t bring the pups on this trip, but I learned that Bastrop is pet-friendly.
+I didn’t bring the pups on this trip but learned that Bastrop is pet-friendly.

 Texas Glamping At The Reserve At Greenleaf